Bulimia Nervosa

 • Urinalysis: may show ketones if the patient has co-morbid diabetes mellitus.
 Some patients may skip insulin to control their weight.
 This is often referred to as ‘diabulimia’.

 • ECG: important to perform if there is a severe deficiency in potassium or magnesium.
-Features of hypokalaemia include increased P wave amplitude, prolonged PR interval, ST depression and T wave flattening/inversion and prominent U waves.
+Features of hypokalaemia include increased P wave amplitude, prolonged PR interval, ST depression, T wave flattening/inversion and prominent U waves.

 Laboratory investigations